 When you go to the Vatican without a tour guide, you can use the audio guide that is available.
 There is also an Audio Guide Family Tour geared more for kids.

-Our kids did it and found it to be fun (but time consuming).
-The kids might have had just as much fun if we just printed the map ourselves and had them to a seek & find without the audio portion.
+Our kids did it and found it to be fun (but time-consuming).
+The kids might have had just as much fun if we just printed the map ourselves and had them do a seek-and-find without the audio portion.

 The Sistine Chapel